gymrek-lab/gymreklab.github.io/doc/WDL.rst

 The first sections below are about getting set up with those executors on the platform you're using.
 You should read those whether you're planning on writing your own WDL or running someone else's.

-After that there's some information if you're planning to learn to write your own WDL pipelines.
+After that there's some information if you're planning to learn to write your own WDL workflows.
 Note that each executor has different constraints on the WDL you write, so if you're writing your own WDL, first figure out what platforms you want it to run on and then read the "Constraints" sections for those executors/platforms before beginning to write your WDL.